LesTasker2023/Titanworks/docs/tutorials/08-storybook-documentation.md

     docs: {
       description: {
         component: `
-The Button component is the foundation of interactive elements in TriggerKings.
+The Button component is the foundation of interactive elements in Daedalus.
 It supports multiple variants, sizes, and states while maintaining full accessibility compliance.

 ## Features